tomtom/vimscriptuploader.rb/README.markdown

-Creating YAML plugin definitions with vimscriptdef.rb
+Create YAML plugin definitions with vimscriptdef.rb
 ------------------------------------------------------

 The vimscriptdef.rb ruby script can be used to create a YAML plugin